Marlborough's only exclusively small animal vet - 7 days a week

 Your pet should be protected against those diseases which are most common, highly contagious and which cause serious illness or death.
 Such diseases include Canine Parvovirus, Canine Distemper, Infectious Canine Hepatitis, Parainfluenza and Infectious Tracheobronchitis (also known as kennel cough).
 Leptospirosis is recommended in certain areas of the North Island.

 The immunity that a puppy has at birth only lasts for a few weeks, it is then time to begin vaccinating.
 At Springlands Veterinary Centre, we chose to use the most up to date, “gold standard” vaccination.
-Depending on your puppies individual circumstance, some puppies receive 2 vaccines and some need only one!
-All puppies receive their final vaccine very soon after 10 weeks of age and they achieve full immunity within 2 weeks, therefore allowing extremely important early socialisation.
+Depending on your puppies individual circumstance, some puppies receive one vaccination, some get two vaccinations and some need three!
+All puppies receive their final vaccine at sixteen weeks of age and they achieve full immunity within 2 weeks, therefore allowing extremely important early socialisation.
 Thereafter, your dog will require annual 'booster' vaccinations for the rest of their life to maintain protection.
 Above all, follow the vaccination schedule recommended by your veterinarian - if there is too long an interval between vaccinations, your dog may no longer be fully protected.